 c.
-Program income in excess of what is required annually to meet the nonfederal portion of the annual operating budget, and that cannot be expended during the operating period using either the additive and/or deductive approaches during the operating period, may be carried over by the center to the subsequent funding period if approved in writing by the NIST grants officer.
-Upon close-out of a MEP award, the NIST grants officer will provide the nonfederal entity with closeout instructions, including instructions regarding the disposition of program income (see MEP General Terms and Conditions, #12.H).
+Program income in excess of what is required annually to meet the non-federal portion of the annual operating budget, and that cannot be expended during the operating period using either the additive and/or deductive approaches during the operating period, may be carried over by the Center to the subsequent funding period if approved in writing by the NIST Grants Officer.
+Upon close-out of a MEP award, the NIST Grants Officer will provide the non-federal entity with closeout instructions, including instructions regarding the disposition of program income (see MEP General Terms and Conditions, #12.H).

 d.
 Costs incidental to the generation of program income may be deducted from gross income to determine program income, provided these costs have not been charged to the award (MEP General Terms and Conditions, #12.E).